garvit3835/product-docs-feature/how-to-guides/databases/mongodb.md

 6. Go to **Security > Network Access** and open the **Private Endpoint** tab.
 7. Click on **Add Private Endpoint** and choose your cloud provider.
 For this tutorial, we will be using Azure.

+{% hint style="info" %}
-**_NOTE:_** You must provide the billing information in the Edit Payment Method form if you don't have a payment method already configured for your organization.
+You must provide the billing information in the Edit Payment Method form if you don't have a payment method already configured for your organization.
+{% endhint %}

 8. Click on **Next** and choose the **Region** where you want to deploy your endpoint.
 9. Enter your **Resource Group Name**, **Virtual Network Name**, **Subnet Name**, and the name you want to give to your endpoint.